fromage-fraser/dd-gui/README.md

   clickable navigation compass.
 The compass includes `EQ` for equipment and `SCAN` for scanning.
 Movement buttons briefly highlight their borders while leaving the black cell background unchanged.
-For mapped rooms, movement parses the current MUD `[Exits: ...]` line before sending: plain exits are open, `(direction)` is closed, and `[direction]` is locked.
-A locked exit sends `unlock`, `open`, then the movement command in sequence; a closed exit sends `open`, then the movement command in sequence.
-The parsed state is kept per room, with Mudlet mapper door data as a fallback when no current Exits line is available.
+For mapped rooms, movement uses the current room's rich GMCP exit state before sending: `open` sends the direction, `closed` sends `open direction` then the direction, and `locked` sends `unlock direction`, `open direction`, then the direction.
+  Walls are treated as non-routable.
+The legacy MUD `[Exits: ...]` line is a complete compatibility snapshot when rich GMCP exit data is unavailable: plain exits are open, `(direction)` is closed, and `[direction]` is locked.
+  The parser replaces stale directions instead of merging them forever, and the native Mudlet door table remains a per-direction fallback for older or partial profiles.
+If a compass or mapper movement still receives a closed, locked, missing-key, or wall response, the attempted direction is corrected immediately for the next attempt.
 If neither source has a state, it sends the normal movement command.
 Status gauges clamp GMCP current values to their reported maximums and keep their fills inside their parent panels.
 Enemy hitpoints are rendered in a dedicated overlay below the enemy text, so the red gauge remains visible when the enemy console refreshes and disappears outside combat.
 The compass has the same shared braided